zainahmedsharif/Forecasting-Paper-Implementation/README.md

 ii) Load Time series is obtained from Memorial University of Newfoundland.

 Both these datasets are combined and we obtain the file named Data.xlsx.

-The basic network architecture is given below:
+The 4 code files train the dataset using the basic network archotecture shown below:

 ![image](https://github.com/user-attachments/assets/253044cb-77d0-453f-9338-b1b53255618b)